CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   a redeployment.

 #### Customize baseline data
-  - In Designer, open the ResolveBug.task template.
-Check out the options available in the Category dropdown.
-None of these options seem like a good fit for a bug.
+  - In MDW Studio, open ResolveBugAutoform.task.
+On the General tab check out the options available in the Category dropdown.
+None of these seem like a good fit for a bug.
 It would be nice to add our own values as options.
 This is the problem we'll solve by creating a
     Spring asset.

-  - Right-click on the com.centurylink.mdw.demo.bugs package and select New > Spring Config.
+  - Right-click on the com.centurylink.mdw.demo.bugs package and select New > File.
 Name the asset bugsContext.spring, and click Finish.
     Paste this into bugsContext.spring:
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>